2015 Summer Session underway

 Representatives from NY State Senator Shirley Huntley's office attended both weeks of graduation ceremonies to congratulate and honor both the parents and participants as well as the York SEMAA site leaders.
 Teachers and staff also received commendations from the NY City Council.

-Fall & Winter bustling after a record 2011 summer
+Fall and Winter bustling after a record 2011 summer

 Our Fall session was a great success with over 300 kids enrolled once again.
 Our summer 2011 session saw a record number of over 830 students thanks to the support of York College, NASA, Con Edison, Time Warner Cable, our SEMAA families and other partners!
 This caps our exciting year in which we served a record 1,554 students from the greater Jamaica area.